n8willis/kernall/kindersley.md

 Following the initial test runs, he adapted the mechanism to mask off a portion of each glyphs' center.
-The masks (or "wedges") were made of an opaque material perforated with holes in a gradient beginning at the center.
+The masks (or "wedges") were made of an opaque material perforated with holes in a gradient pattern, beginning with 100% opacity at the center and transitioning to 100% translucent at the extrema.

 This has the effect of applying a weight function in x to the area on each side of the dividing line.
 Several gradient functions were tested, it seems: at least linear, quadratic, and cubic.
-The gradients were uniform in the y direction; Kindersley did speculate that using two-dimensional gradient shapes (parabolas, specifically), but it does not seem that he tested such gradients in practice.
+The gradients were uniform in the y direction; Kindersley did speculate about using two-dimensional gradient shapes (parabolas, specifically), but it does not seem that he tested such gradients in practice.

 The rationale for the gradients described in the book is